(See also Overview of Allergic and Atopic Disorders.)

 For xenogeneic serum skin testing, patients who are not atopic and who have not previously received xenogeneic (eg, horse) serum should first be given a prick test with a 1:10 dilution; if this test is negative, 0.02 mL of a 1:1000 dilution is injected intradermally.
 A wheal > 0.5 cm in diameter develops within 15 minutes in sensitive patients.
 Initially, for all patients who may have previously received serum—whether or not they reacted—and for those with a suspected allergic history, a prick test should be done using a 1:1000 dilution; if results are negative, 1:100 is used, and if results are again negative, 1:10 is used as above.
 A negative result rules out the possibility of anaphylaxis but does not predict incidence of subsequent serum sickness.

 For drug provocation testing, a drug suspected of causing a hypersensitivity reaction is given in escalating doses to precipitate the reaction.
 This test is usually safe and effective if done in a controlled setting.

-Because drug hypersensitivity is associated with certain HLA class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.
+Because drug hypersensitivity is associated with certain human leukocyte antigen (HLA) class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.